-The best journalists are always ones who are prepared to hunt away from the pack, challenge the convention and see the extraordinary in the ordinary.
+The best journalists are always the ones who are prepared to hunt away from the pack, challenge convention and see the extraordinary in the ordinary.

-Based in our newsrooms in the centre of Manchester and London, the School of Journalism is a unique collaboration between News Associates - the number one ranked NCTJ journalism school in the UK - and the University of St Mark & St John.
+Based in our newsrooms in the centre of Manchester and London, the School of Journalism is a unique collaboration between News Associates - the number one ranked NCTJ journalism school in the UK - and Plymouth Marjon University.